Understanding how Stickers work in React Video Editor

 Define the Component: In your new file, create your React component.
 This component will receive props based on the

-you define.// components/editor/version-7.0.0/templates/sticker-templates/my-cool-sticker.tsx import React from "react"; import { StickerProps } from "./base-template"; // Assuming StickerProps is defined here export const MyCoolStickerComponent: React.FC<StickerProps> = ({ overlay, isSelected, }) => { // Use overlay.width, overlay.height, overlay.styles, etc. // Add your awesome sticker visuals and animations here! return ( <div style={{ width: "100%", height: "100%", background: "purple", color: "white", display: "flex", alignItems: "center", justifyContent: "center", borderRadius: "50%", }} > Cool! </div> ); };
+Overlaytype and any customdefaultPropsyou define.// components/editor/version-7.0.0/templates/sticker-templates/my-cool-sticker.tsx import React from "react"; import { StickerProps } from "./base-template"; // Assuming StickerProps is defined here export const MyCoolStickerComponent: React.FC<StickerProps> = ({ overlay, isSelected, }) => { // Use overlay.width, overlay.height, overlay.styles, etc. // Add your awesome sticker visuals and animations here! return ( <div style={{ width: "100%", height: "100%", background: "purple", color: "white", display: "flex", alignItems: "center", justifyContent: "center", borderRadius: "50%", }} > Cool! </div> ); }; -

 Define the Configuration: In the same file, define and export the configuration object for your sticker.
 Make sure the

-exists or is a new one you want to create.// components/editor/version-7.0.0/templates/sticker-templates/my-cool-sticker.tsx import { StickerTemplate } from "./base-template"; // ... import your Component ... export const myCoolSticker: StickerTemplate = { config: { id: "my-cool-sticker", // Unique ID name: "My Cool Sticker", // Display name (optional) category: "Fun", // Category for the panel Component: MyCoolStickerComponent, // Reference your component defaultProps: { // Default properties when added styles: { opacity: 1, // Any other default styles }, durationInFrames: 90, // Default duration ~3s at 30fps }, // layout: "double", // Optional: if it needs more space in the preview panel // isPro: false, // Optional: mark as pro feature }, };
+idis unique and thecategoryexists or is a new one you want to create.// components/editor/version-7.0.0/templates/sticker-templates/my-cool-sticker.tsx import { StickerTemplate } from "./base-template"; // ... import your Component ... export const myCoolSticker: StickerTemplate = { config: { id: "my-cool-sticker", // Unique ID name: "My Cool Sticker", // Display name (optional) category: "Fun", // Category for the panel Component: MyCoolStickerComponent, // Reference your component defaultProps: { // Default properties when added styles: { opacity: 1, // Any other default styles }, durationInFrames: 90, // Default duration ~3s at 30fps }, // layout: "double", // Optional: if it needs more space in the preview panel // isPro: false, // Optional: mark as pro feature }, }; -

 Register the Sticker: Open

-.- Import your newly exported configuration object:
+components/editor/version-7.0.0/templates/sticker-templates/sticker-helpers.tsx.- Import your newly exported configuration object:

-import { myCoolSticker } from "./my-cool-sticker"; // Add this line
+import { myCoolSticker } from "./my-cool-sticker"; // Add this line - Add your imported configuration object to the

-array:const templates: StickerTemplate[] = [ discountSticker, circularProgress, // ... other stickers ...shapeStickers, myCoolSticker, // Add your sticker here! // Add other sticker templates here ];
+templatesarray:const templates: StickerTemplate[] = [ discountSticker, circularProgress, // ... other stickers ...shapeStickers, myCoolSticker, // Add your sticker here! // Add other sticker templates here ];

 - Import your newly exported configuration object:

-file will automatically handle the rest.
-When you reload the editor, your "My Cool Sticker" should appear in the "Fun" category tab within the StickersPanel
+That's it!
+The sticker-helpers.tsx file will automatically handle the rest.
+When you reload the editor, your "My Cool Sticker" should appear in the "Fun" category tab within the StickersPanel, ready to be added and rendered via StickerLayerContent.

 Conclusion